- Who should apply for certification?

 Asynchronous learning is online learning, part of which is done when an individual has time and part involves live chat, email or some other form of communication with the instructor and/or the other students.
-An example of a category B webinar MAY be found on the UW Library School Continuing Education website.
+An example of a category B webinar MAY be found on the University of Wisconsin-Madison Library School Continuing Education website.

 Recording the questions and answers without the opportunity for interaction of any kind is a category C webinar.

 Q. A director has presented a program to a library-related group as part of book club discussion.
 The preparation, meeting, reading reviews and maintaining the minutes took many hours.
 Is this an eligible CE activity?

 A. This is not an eligible CE activity because it is considered part of the director’s job.
 It may be a voluntary part of a director’s job to do programming.
 However, CE is considered an opportunity to learn new skills to improve as a director through course work or some other structured learning activity.